FedericoFiorani/flight_data_scaping/README.md

 Motivation for choice of website/API (5%)
 A range of relevant websites and APIs pertaining to the data context is assessed in terms of data availability, research fit & resource use.
 It is clear why the data was ultimately collected from the focal website/API, and not from others (i.e., the website/API emerges as the one that fits best in terms of research fit and resource use; #1.4).

-1.1   	For what purpose was the dataset created?
+## 1.1   	For what purpose was the dataset created?
 Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

 Because of the pandemic, people have significatively changed their flying habits.
 Flights are being purchased in the proximity of the departure date as is not easy to make long term plans anymore.
 From the airline perspective, this led to increasing difficulties in managing the flight traffic.
 This has resulted in a rise in the flight cancellation rate in all the international airports and for all the best-renowned airline companies.
 The data regarding this problem are not accessible to users or, if published, are only referring to the past 2 days.
 Our mission is to collect all the details regarding cancelled and delayed flights in the biggest international airport every day until the creation of a large and very precious dataset.
 We think that through the observation of historical data regarding this phenomenon, we will be able to determine the risk of cancellation for upcoming flights.

-1.2   	Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
+## 1.2   	Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?

-...
+FlightAware is a digital aviation company and operates the world's largest flight tracking and data platform.
+With global connectivity to every segment of aviation, FlightAware provides over 10,000 aircraft operators and service providers as well as over 13,000,000 passengers with global flight tracking solutions, predictive technology, analytics, and decision-making tools.

-1.3   	Who funded the creation of the dataset?
+## 1.3   	Who funded the creation of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grant name and number.

-...
+Not sure this is the correct answer:
+FlightAware receives data from air traffic control systems in over 45 countries, FlightAware's network of ADS-B ground stations in 195 countries, Aireon global space-based ADS-B, and datalink (satellite/VHF) via every major provider, including ARINC, SITA, Satcom Direct, Garmin, and Honeywell GoDirect.

-2. Composition
+## 2. Composition

 Composition (section 2 of your documentation, 20%) From your answers to all questions in section 2 of the documentation template, the following points need to be addressed: